 Skip to content

-As an example, let's create a composable that resolves the user profile.
+Let's create a composable that resolves the user profile from the Authorization header.

 ts